Acorn Squash

 Health Benefits

-• Low in calories and fat, making it a nutritious choice for weight management.
+- Low in calories, making it a healthy and satisfying addition to a balanced diet for weight management.

 Storage Tips

-Acorn squash should be stored in a cool, dry, and dark place with good ventilation.
-An ideal temperature is between 50-55°F (10-13°C).
-Under these conditions, it can last for one to three months.
-Avoid storing near apples or bananas, as they emit ethylene gas that can hasten ripening and spoilage.
-Once cut, wrap tightly in plastic wrap and refrigerate; use within 3-4 days.
-Cooked squash can be stored in an airtight container in the refrigerator for up to 5 days or frozen for longer storage.
+Acorn squash should be stored in a cool, dry, and dark place, like a pantry or cellar.
+Whole, uncut acorn squash can last for several months when stored properly.
+Avoid storing near apples or pears, as they release ethylene gas, which can shorten the squash's shelf life.
+Once cut, wrap the squash tightly in plastic wrap and store it in the refrigerator, where it will remain fresh for up to 5 days.
+Cooked acorn squash can also be refrigerated for up to 3-4 days in an airtight container or frozen for longer storage.

 Marnirni-apinthi Building, Lot Fourteen,